ShivaniKhatri96/npProject/README.md

 - Holi: [altitudehimalaya.com](https://www.altitudehimalaya.com/blog/holi-festival-in-nepal)
 ### Disclaimer
 This is a personal project for building my portfolio.
 If you wish to travel to Nepal and want correct information, check the official link mentioned above!!
+### Note
+> I might continue this project in the future since it's one of my passion project.
+However, at this moment, my priority is to learn new technologies and do projects with it.
+Thank you for your understanding!